 U.S. citizens generally do not need a visa for tourist or business trips up to 90 days in duration.
 Note: This 90 day timeframe starts as soon as you enter the Schengen Zone – a borderless area made up of a number of European countries including Slovenia, Austria, Hungary and Italy.
 U.S. Permanent Residents (green card holders) may need a visa to enter Slovenia, depending on what country’s passport they posses and their status in the Schengen Zone.
 Permanent residents should check with their nearest Slovene Embassy or the Slovene Ministry of Foreign Affairs to see if they require a visa to enter Slovenia.

 An American citizen who wishes to remain in Slovenia for more than 90 days within a 180 day period will need to apply for a temporary residence permit.
-The process is usually started at the Slovene Embassy with jurisdiction over your place of residence.
+The process is usually started at the Slovenian Embassy with jurisdiction over your place of residence.
 Temporary residence permits are issued on the basis of employment, studies, family relationships, other justified reasons (e.g.: ownership of real estate, custody of a child, who is Slovene citizen, long lasting common law marriage with a Slovene citizen), Slovene descent, or on the basis of interest of Slovenia.
 If you are applying for residency based on family ties to Slovenia (e.g. a Slovenian spouse, parent, or grandparent), then you may be able to begin the residency process in Slovenia.
 If you are applying based on some other reason, like employment or study, you will need to begin the process before you enter Slovenia.

-After the residency application is submitted at the Embassy, the file will be sent to an Administrative Unit (Upravna enota) in Slovenia.
+After the residency application is submitted, the file will be sent to an Administrative Unit (Upravna enota) in Slovenia.
 This office will evaluate your qualifications for a residence permit.
-If the permit is issued, they will notify the Slovene Embassy, who in turn will notify you.
-It is also possible to apply for a residence permit while you are physically present in Slovenia.
-However, please note that it can take several months to gather together the paperwork required for the residency application.
-And as American citizens are only permitted to remain in Slovenia for 90 days, many find that it is not possible to complete the residency processing during that timeframe.
+If the permit is issued, they will notify the Slovenian Embassy, who in turn will notify you.

 There are no requirements to speak Slovene or to demonstrate knowledge of the history and/or culture in order to obtain a temporary residence permit.
 Temporary permits usually are valid for one year and must be renewed prior to their expiration date at the local Administrative Unit (Upravna enota).
 After five years of living in Slovenia on a temporary residence permit, an individual can usually apply for permanent residency.
 Individuals of Slovene descent and those who are close family members of a Slovene citizen or permanent resident may be eligible for expedited permanent residency.